 He paid them $1k for each girl they would introduce him to and that he would end up having sex with (and more if she ended up becoming his girlfriend).

-So, promoters (which were constantly broke) flooded Bilzerian with models, hoping to make easy money.
+So, promoters (who were constantly broke) flooded Bilzerian with models, hoping to make easy money.

 Dan soon recruited these girls for his private poker games.
 Since the girls were always beautiful and the parties were in splendid houses (that Dan got through other connections), everyone wanted to show up to his parties and games.